Tutorial

 @service

-registers the class in the dependency injection system so it can be injected in other classes
+registers the class in the dependency injection system so it can be injected in other classes or handler functions

 from typing import Annotated